ctarver/cuLDPC/README.md

 ```

-The  console periodically updaets with somthing like:
+The  console periodically updates with somthing like:

 ```
 =================================